 Combating The "Not Provided" Google Analytics Issue With Paid Search

 Ok.
 We in the search industry have complained, we have moaned, we have groaned.
 From agencies to industry gurus to in house experts.
 It doesn't matter.
 Google is taking away keyword data in Google Analytics from organic search, and lumping it into the "not provided" bucket.
-And there is nothing we can do about it, as highlighted by our head of Strategy Adam Henige.
+And there is nothing we can do about it, as highlighted by our head of SEO Strategy Adam Henige.
 This is highly critical data that companies used to rely on to make significant marketing decisions.
 But not anymore.